ra1028/swiftui-atom-properties/README.md

 ### Observability

-You can observe updates with a snapshot that captures a specific set of values of atoms through the `observe(_:)` function in [AtomRoot](https://ra1028.github.io/swiftui-atom-properties/documentation/atoms/atomroot) or [AtomRelay](https://ra1028.github.io/swiftui-atom-properties/documentation/atoms/atomrelay).
+For debugging, you can observe updates with a snapshot that captures a specific set of values of atoms through the `observe(_:)` function in [AtomRoot](https://ra1028.github.io/swiftui-atom-properties/documentation/atoms/atomroot) or [AtomRelay](https://ra1028.github.io/swiftui-atom-properties/documentation/atoms/atomrelay).
 Observing in `AtomRoot` will receive all atom updates that happened in the whole app, but observing in `AtomRelay` will only receive atoms used in the descendant views.

 The [Snapshot](https://ra1028.github.io/swiftui-atom-properties/documentation/atoms/snapshot) passed to `observe(:_)` has a [restore()](https://ra1028.github.io/swiftui-atom-properties/documentation/atoms/snapshot/restore()) function that can be executed to restore a specific set of atom values. `Snapshot` can also be obtained on-demand through [AtomViewContext](#atomviewcontext).